Is Cliffs Natural Resources Destined for Greatness?

 Cliffs' saving grace might be in its iron ore operations, thanks in part to the Chinese government's active push to prop up its domestic steelmakers.
 That's more help than American steelmakers have gotten, and none has had a good year in 2012.
 Infrastructure is important, but China alone can't buoy the entire industry after a multiyear slowdown.
 The world needs to start building again, and Cliffs will need to find renewed interest in its coal stockpiles as well, to turn its stock around.

 Putting the pieces together

-Today, Cliffs Natural Resources has few of the qualities that make up a great stock, but no stock is truly perfect.
+Today, Cliffs has some of the qualities that make up a great stock, but no stock is truly perfect.
 Digging deeper can help you uncover the answers you need to make a great buy -- or to stay away from a stock that's going nowhere.